 Unless there is an immediate threat to the health or safety of the student or others, parents/guardians of the student will be called prior to any search of a student's person.
-Search of a student's person shall be conducted by a person of the student's gender, in the presence of another staff member of the same gender, and only in exceptional circumstances - that is, when the health or safety of the student or of others is immediately threatened.
-Except as provided below, a request for the search of a student or a student's possessions will be directed to the Assistant Principal who shall seek the freely offered consent of the student to the inspection.
+Search of a student's person shall be conducted by two staff members and only in exceptional circumstances - that is, when the health or safety of the student or of others is immediately threatened.
+Except as provided below, a request for the search of a student or a student's possessions will be directed to the Dean of Students & Culture who shall seek the freely offered consent of the student to the inspection.
 Search of a student's person, will involve, at most, a "pat down" of the students outer clothing.
-Whenever possible, search of a student's person will be conducted by the Dean of Students & Culture in the presence of the student's parent and a staff member such as the Assistant Principal.
-A search prompted by the reasonable suspicion that health and safety are immediately threatened will be conducted with as much speed and dispatch as may be required to protect persons and property.
 In no event shall an ASE student be subjected to a "strip search."